KirtanManek/CodeChef_college_program/README.md

-# CodeChef_college_program
-All the programs are written in JAVA.
+# All the programs are written in JAVA.